tloimu/Primitive/readme.md

 - some foliage
 - the world has varying temperature and moisture levels contributing to local terrain features and flora
 - swimmable water at sea level
-- third person and first person cameras with zoom in/out
+- first and third person cameras with zoom in/out
 - day-night cycle
 - player inventory
 - containers like boxes where player can store items